Marceillo/eco-shave/README.md

 # Overview

-This is a site that is built for selling shaving products that use DE double edge razors I love this way of shaving.
+This is a site built for selling shaving products that use DE double-edge razors.
+I love this way of shaving.
-The product does not use the plastic cartridge systems that is so popular today, I feel these systems are wastfull and expensive over time.
+The product does not use the plastic cartridge systems that are so popular today.
+I feel these systems are wasteful and expensive over time.
 Below is my first e-commerce B2C website.

 Here is the live deployed site [Eco-Shave](https://eco-shave-7beca10c37e1.herokuapp.com/)